 Several years ago, I was overjoyed when everything fell into place at the last moment, allowing me to attend a national prayer gathering.
-It was unusual for me to be dashing around as I prefer to plan way ahead.
-In less than 48 hours before the event began, I found a great seat sale, arranged for help at the airport in case I needed it, and I found a ride to and from my local airport.
-To top it all off, upon my arrival at check-in, a helpful agent placed me on a better flight that allowed me to travel with friends who were attending the same event!
+It was unusual for me to be dashing around as I preferred to plan long in advance.
+Less than 48 hours before the event began, I found a great seat sale, arranged for help at the airport in case I needed it, and found a ride to and from my local airport.
+To top it all off, a helpful agent placed me on a better flight upon my arrival at check-in, allowing me to travel with friends attending the same event!

 As soon as I arrived in Winnipeg, I discovered a wrench in my plans.
-The retreat centre was about two hours away, and I had scheduled a 6:30 AM return flight!
-I would have to find a hotel room and catch a ride to the city the night before my flight, or I would have to find someone who was willing to leave the retreat centre at 3:00 AM.
+The retreat centre was two hours from the city, and I had scheduled a 6:30 AM return flight!
+I would either have to catch a ride to the town the night before my flight and stay at a hotel or find someone willing to leave the retreat centre at 3:00 AM.
 I tried to change flights, but the penalty fee was exorbitant.

 I could only give the situation to the Lord, trusting Him to see me through.
 As I did so, a friend volunteered to drop me off at the airport on her way to another city.

 As the days progressed, I struggled.
 I was uncomfortable and confused.
 I felt misunderstood.
 I knew my feelings were unfounded.
-No one had rejected me; I was just as loved by my friends as I always had been.
+No one had rejected me; my friends loved me as they always had.
 And yet, I was increasingly miserable.

-I developed blisters as I decided not to wear my orthopedic braces on the trip, opting for sneakers instead.
-As a result of my foolishness, I also experienced considerable muscular pain.
+I developed blisters as I decided not to wear my orthopaedic braces on the trip, opting for sneakers.
+As a result of my foolishness, I experienced considerable muscular pain.
 I just wanted to go home.
 I needed time by myself; I needed time alone with God.
 I had many questions.

 I was exhausted when we left the retreat centre at 3:30 AM.
 Another friend came along for the ride.
 We had all travelled extensively.
-We were all capable of reading maps and following directions, and yet we became hopelessly lost.
-We soon felt compelled to pray as we drove, asking God’s favour and blessings to be poured out over the city.
+We knew how to read maps and follow directions.
+And yet we became hopelessly lost.
+As we drove, we soon felt compelled to pray, asking God’s favour and blessings to be poured out over the city.
 Although I missed my flight, I somehow was not upset.

-Upon arrival at my gate, I was dismayed to find that my flight was cancelled.
-By now, my fatigue factor was reaching critical mass.
-I limped my way across the airport back to the ticket counter only to be told that there were no flights available until the next day.
-I had no place to stay, and I couldn’t afford a hotel room.
+Upon arrival at my gate, I discovered my flight was cancelled.
+By then, my fatigue factor had reached critical mass.
+I limped my way across the airport back to the ticket counter, only to be told that there were no flights available until the next day.
+I had no place to stay and couldn’t afford a hotel room.
 I had to get a flight out!

-The ticket agent frantically searched and found a flight for me.
+After a frantic search, a flight was found.
 Unfortunately, it would take me far out of my way.
-I wouldn’t arrive home until midnight.
+I wouldn’t arrive at my home airport until after midnight.
 Weather delays pushed my flight back even further.
 I put on a brave face.
-In reality, I was hungry and tired; and I was in intense physical and emotional pain.
+In reality, I was hungry and tired; and in intense physical and emotional pain.
 I wasn’t feeling the blessing anymore.

 I stumbled into my apartment at 1:30 AM.
 All I wanted to do was to pull the covers over my head and sleep for a week.
 However, I still needed to send out the Daily Christian Quote.
-Although I had chosen the quote in advance, I still needed to load it into an email and send it off to my subscribers.
+Although I had chosen the quote weeks in advance, I needed to send it off to my subscribers.
 Wearily, I stumbled to my computer and pulled up the quote.
 As I read it, I could only laugh.

 “I had the choice to either grow up and find God in the situation or become bitter.
 I chose to find God.
 And I experienced freedom like I never knew before.”
 Heather Mercer

-Visitors to the Daily Christian Quote website often tell me how God uses a particular quote to speak to a specific issue they are facing.
-That day, it was my turn to hear from the Lord through a something written by someone I had never met.
-I had a choice; I could grow up and find God in my exhaustion and confusion, or I could become bitter.
+Visitors to the Daily Christian Quote website often tell me how God uses a particular quote to speak to a specific issue they are facing on that particular date.
+It was my turn to hear from the Lord through something written by someone I had never met.
+I had a choice: grow up and find God in my exhaustion and confusion or become bitter.
 I chose to trust God.

 How do you discipline your heart and mind when you face obstacles and disappointments?
 How do you guard your heart against resentment and bitterness when things don’t go as planned?

 Here are some Bible verses that remind me that it’s not always all about me.
 As the saying goes, ‘Life happens.’
-It is how we respond to life’s hiccups that will determine how we respond to the mountains.
+How we respond to life’s hiccups determines how we respond to the mountains we will face.